abhishekmishra/picoturtle/ptrl/README.md

 program, displays the completed canvas, and keeps the window responsive until the user closes it or presses Escape.

+Canvas updates are visible after each drawing operation by default.
+`disable_update()` keeps drawing into the off-screen canvas without presenting it, `paint()` presents it explicitly, and `enable_update()` restores automatic presentation. `delay(milliseconds)` continues presenting and processing window events while it waits.

+If the window is closed while Lua is executing, the runtime records the close request, stops further presentation, allows the current Lua call or script to finish, and then releases its Lua and Raylib resources normally.

 Use `-o`/`--output` to export the completed canvas before the window enters its display loop: